teslacool/cnn-dailymail/README.md

 This script will do several things:
 * The directories `cnn_stories_tokenized` and `dm_stories_tokenized` will be created and filled with tokenized versions of `cnn/stories` and `dailymail/stories`.
 This may take some time. ***Note**: you may see several `Untokenizable:` warnings from Stanford Tokenizer.
 These seem to be related to Unicode characters in the data; so far it seems OK to ignore them.*
-* For each of the url lists `all_train.txt`, `all_val.txt` and `all_test.txt`, the corresponding tokenized stories are read from file, lowercased and written to serialized binary files `train.bin`, `val.bin` and `test.bin`.
+* For each of the url lists `all_train.txt`, `all_val.txt` and `all_test.txt`, the corresponding tokenized stories are read from file, lowercased and written to `train.source/target`, `val.source/target` and `test.source/target`.
 These will be placed in the newly-created `finished_files` directory.
 This may take some time.
-* Additionally, a `vocab` file is created from the training data.
-This is also placed in `finished_files`.
-* Lastly, `train.bin`, `val.bin` and `test.bin` will be split into chunks of 1000 examples per chunk.
-These chunked files will be saved in `finished_files/chunked` as e.g. `train_000.bin`, `train_001.bin`, ..., `train_287.bin`.
-This should take a few seconds.
-You can use either the single files or the chunked files as input to the Tensorflow code (see considerations [here](https://github.com/abisee/cnn-dailymail/issues/3)).